pl3onasm/AADS/algorithms/greedy/fract-knapsack/README.md

 We then proceed to compare the found set weights with the remaining capacity of the knapsack.
 If $W_G > W$, we have chosen more high-value items than can fit in the knapsack, so we discard the items in $S_L$ and recurse on the set $S_G$.
 If, on the other hand, $W_G + W_E < W$, we have not chosen enough high-value items to fill the knapsack, so we take all items in $S_G$ and $S_E$ and recurse on the set $S_L$ with a knapsack capacity reduced by $W_G + W_E$.
 Finally, if $W_G \leq W \leq W_G + W_E$, we take all items in $S_G$ and as much of the items in $S_E$ as needed to fill the knapsack to capacity, and we are done.

 Just like the quickselect algorithm, the complexity of this algorithm is expected to be $\mathcal{O}(n)$ on average.
-It can, however, be made to run in worst-case linear time by modifying the partitioning process and choose the pivot item in a deterministic way as described under the quickselect algorithm.
+It can, however, be made to run in worst-case linear time by modifying the partitioning process to choose the pivot item in a deterministic way as described under the quickselect algorithm.

 Implementation: [FKP - Linear Greedy](https://github.com/pl3onasm/AADS/tree/main/algorithms/greedy/fract-knapsack/fkp-2.c)